yoyosource/LEN/LEN-Mark3/README.md

 ## Instruction Set
 - +1 -> increment current cell (Value in Composter: 3)
 - -1 -> decrement current cell (Value in Composter: 5)
-- rotieren -> rotate to next cell (Value in Composter: 6)
+- rotate -> rotate to next cell (Value in Composter: 6)
-- eingeben -> wait on change and read input and put value in currently active cell (Value in Composter: 7)
+- input -> wait on change and read input and put value in currently active cell (Value in Composter: 7)
-- ausgeben -> write current cell value to output (Value in Composter: 4)
+- output -> write current cell value to output (Value in Composter: 4)
 - while -> starts a do while loop (Value in Composter: 1)
 - endwhile -> ends a do while loop, jumps back if current cell is not ZERO (Value in Composter: 2)